Inspired by Waldorf salad. Just add chicken.

 - 2 to 3 tablespoons fresh tarragon, minced

-- 1/4 to 1/3 cup good mayonnaise, such as Hellmann's or Best, depending on your taste
+- 1/4 to 1/3 cup good mayonnaise, such as Hellmann's or Best, depending on your taste.
+You can also substitute plain Greek yogurt.

 - 1 lemon, juiced